TotalFreedom/TFLogViewer/README.md

 TFLogViewer
 ===========

-Log viewer for use with the official Total Freedom server.

-...your mileage may vary
+A web-based log parser/viewer for use with Minecraft servers running TotalFreedomMod.